 L4S, “Low Latency, Low Loss and Scalable Throughput”, is an AQM-like mechanism which, instead of dropping packets, uses link state indications and rate adjustments proportional to the queue delay.

 L4S is subject to standardization in IETF [8], [9] and has wide support from major stakeholders in the industry.
+L4S has been demonstrated in the RITE EU project [11].
+Congestion control algorithms that support L4S are described, e.g. in [16].

+This solution proposes that the 5G System uses ECN marking for the purpose of “Low Latency, Low Loss and Scalable Throughput” (L4S [9]) for uplink or downlink so that the application layer can trigger real-time and gradual rate adaptation of the real-time video encoder based on L4S feedback.

-L4S has been demonstrated in the RITE EU project [10],[11] and L4S technology is already used in data centres today [12].
-L4S is already supported by the DOCSIS standard [13].
-Congestion control algorithms that support L4S are described in [12], [14], [15] and [16].In this solution the network is configured by existing means to map desired, L4S enabled packet flows on a pre-configured 5QI and thus QoS Flow.
+In this solution the network is configured by existing means to map desired, L4S enabled packet flows on a pre-configured 5QI and thus QoS Flow.

-To address service requirements, by using L4S marking of payload packets as specified in RFC 8311[7], the NG-RAN exposes current load level.
+To address service requirements, by using L4S marking of payload packets as specified in RFC 8311[7] and in IETF drafts [8] and [9], the NG-RAN exposes current load level.
 L4S marking interacts with the application layer, wherein the application layer triggers rate adaptation based on L4S feedback.
 In this solution NG-RAN makes use of L4S marking for both, DL and UL direction. .
+Enablement of L4S in a packet flow is based on e2e support for L4S.

 The solution is based on following two components: